terpyderp/3C3-thing/README.md

 # HI
 This is my project for Cookie's Code Cup 3.
 If you don't know what that is, you can probably just ignore this lol.

-This garbage program was made by terpyderp using Godot Engine.
-I procrastinated a lot lol.
+This garbage program was made by terpyderp using Godot Engine.  procrastinated a lot lol.

 Potato mode is for less powerfull computers and is on by default.
 Press Space or Enter to toggle potato mode.